STUDIO

 breakdance to.

-The Roland TR-08 is the modern "boutique" version of the famous Roland TR-808 drum machine.
+The DinSync RE-808 is the modern replica of the famous Roland TR-808

-I use the trigger output to run sequencers on other gear.
+I use the trigger output to run the sequencers on other gear that have trigger inputs.

 Arturia Keystep